School of Planning and Architecture, Bhopal: Campus

 The institute's 75-acre campus is located in Bhauri, Bhopal.
 The two buildings of the proposed Amenity Centre Building currently functions as the Academic Unit of the Campus.
 It houses all the departments and programmes.
 Within the campus there is one hostel for boys, one for the girls and a third hostel with two wings, one wing for boys and another wing for girls.
 Many faculty members and administrative staff members reside in the campus.
 The campus has courts and fields for sports activities like Basketball, Volleyball, Badminton, Football and Cricket.

 Ranking

-SPA Bhopal stood first in the Teaching Learning category and fifth overall in the India Rankings conducted by National Institutional Ranking Framework, Ministry of Human Resource Development, Government of India in 2018 for all the Architecture Institutions in India.
-The institute stood seventh in the Outlook Rankings 2017 within all the Architecture Schools in the country.